Spagettileg/Crater-Cross/TESTS.md

 In the final analysis, this application can be passed as fully responsive across all devices that participated in testing.

 ### Browser Compatibility
-The following browsers were used in testing the Re-Boot application.
+The following browsers were used in testing the Crater-Cross application.
 Internet Explorer was out of scope for testing due to obsolete capability

 platform | version
 ---------|--------